CoMat: Aligning Text-to-Image Diffusion Model with Image-to-Text Concept Matching: Method

 \subsection{Attribute Concentration}

-It has been well-reported that attribution binding is a challenging problem in text-to-image diffusion models~\cite{rassin2023linguistic}.
-As the example in Fig. \ref{fig:mask} shows, which is based on the SDXL model, the attention of the word `red' and `blue' is mostly activated in the background, with little alignment of its corresponding object.
-Our concept matching module can alleviate this problem to some extent.
-However, bounded by the caption model's insensitivity to object attributes, the performance improvement is limited.
-Here, to align the entities with their attributes from a more fine-grained view, we introduce attribute concentration to direct the attention of the entities' textual description to focus on its area in the image.
+Except for paying enough attention to the concept, the diffusion model must also map the concepts correctly on the image.
+As we dive into the generation process by visualizing the token attention activation map, we find that, for the attribute token, even though it is activated, it fails to attend to the correct area in the image and still causes the misalignment, e.g., `yellow' in Fig. \ref{fig:mask}.
+Hence, we introduce the attribute concentration module to encourage the positive and discourage the negative concept mapping of attributes.

 Specifically, we first extract all the entities $\{e_1,.., e_N\}$ in the prompts.
-An entity can be defined as a tuple of a noun $n_i$ and its attributes $a_i$, \ie, $e_i= (n_i, a_i)$, where both $n_i$ and $a_i$ are the sets of one or multiple tokens.
-We employ spaCy's transformer-based dependency parser~\cite{spacy2} to parse the prompt to find all entity nouns, and then collect all modifiers for each noun.
-We manually filter nouns that are abstract (\eg, scene, atmosphere, language), difficult to identify their area (\eg, sunlight, noise, place), or describe the background (\eg, morning, bathroom, party).
-Given all the filtered nouns, we use them to prompt an open vocabulary segmentation model, Grounded-SAM~\cite{ren2024grounded}, to find their corresponding regions as a binary mask $\{M^1,...,M^N\}$.
-It is worth emphasizing that we only use the nouns of entities, excluding their associated attributes, as prompts for segmentation, considering the diffusion model could likely assign a wrong attribute to the object.
-Taking the `suitcase' object in Fig \ref{fig:mask} as an example, the model mistakenly generates a red one even with the prompt `blue suitcase'.
-Consequently, if the prompt 'blue suitcase' is given to the segmentor, it will fail to identify the entity's region.
+An entity can be defined as a tuple of a noun $n_i$ and its attributes $a_i$, i.e., $e_i= (n_i, a_i)$, where both $n_i$ and $a_i$ are the sets of one or multiple tokens.
+We employ spaCy's transformer-based dependency parser~\cite{spacy2} to parse the prompt to find all entity nouns, and then collect all attributes for each noun.
+A predefined set of nouns is established for filtering, including nouns that are abstract (e.g., scene, atmosphere, language), difficult to identify their area (e.g., sunlight, noise, place), or describe the background (e.g., morning, bathroom, party).
+Given all the selected nouns, we use them to prompt an open vocabulary segmentation model, Grounded-SAM~\cite{ren2024grounded}, to find their corresponding regions as a binary mask $\{M^1,...,M^N\}$.
+It is worth emphasizing that, to guarantee the segmentation accuracy, we only use the nouns of entities, excluding their associated attributes, as prompts for segmentation, considering the diffusion model could likely ignore the attribute or assign a wrong one to the object.
+Taking the `suitcase' object in Fig \ref{fig:mask} as an example, the model ignored the `purple' attribute.
+Consequently, if the prompt 'purple suitcase' is given to the segmentor, it will fail to identify the entity's region.
 These inaccuracies can lead to a cascade of errors in the following process.